-John Carlson enters his seventh season as head coach of the University of Minnesota's men's golf program.
-He previously served as associate head coach during the 2010-11 season.
-He has guided the Golden Gophers to the 2014 Big Ten Championship title, two other top-three conference finishes and NCAA Regional team or individual representation in five of his first six years.
+John Carlson became the University of Minnesota's director of men's golf on Oct.
+30, 2017.
+He had served as head coach since the 2013-14 season before taking on a new role.
+Carlson previously served as associate head coach during the 2010-11 season.
+He guided the Golden Gophers to the 2014 Big Ten Championship title, two other top-three conference finishes and NCAA Regional team or individual representation in five of his six years.

 Minnesota tied for third at the 2015 Big Ten Championships.
 Jose Mendez claimed All-Big Ten First Team and All-Championships honors for the second year in a row after placing fifth.
 He later competed as an individual at the NCAA Bremerton Regional.
 For the first time since 2011, the Gophers claimed more than one PING All-Region honor, as Mendez and junior Jon DuToit both earned recognition.

 In 2013-14, Minnesota won four tournaments, its first victories as a team since the 2006-07 season.
 Carlson was named Big Ten Coach of the Year after the Gophers won their first Big Ten title since 2007.
 Minnesota would go on to make its first NCAA Regional appearance as a team since 2009 and finish the season with a 115-42-1 record.